martinhaus/assignment-gis/documentation.md

-*This is a documentation for a fictional project, just to show you what I expect.
-Notice a few key properties:*
-- *no cover page, really*
-- *no copy&pasted assignment text*
-- *no code samples*
-- *concise, to the point, gets me a quick overview of what was done and how*
-- *I don't really care about the document length*
-- *I used links where appropriate*

 # Overview

 This application shows bicycle stands of WhiteBike bike sharing in Bratislava on a map.
 Most important feautres are: